v1.0.0

 • \(k_2 = 10^3 \ \mathrm{s}^{-1}\)

-Calculate the value of \(K_M\).
-Does \(K_M\) approximate the dissociation constant for the \(ES\) complex in this case?
+Does \(K_M\) approximate the dissociation constant for the \(ES\) complex in this case, and how can this be estimated directly from the values of the microscopic rate constants?

 (d) Calculate \(k_2\)

-Given this information and with your answers to (b) and (c) in mind, calculate the constant \(k_2\).
+Given this information and with your answers to (b) and (c) in mind, approximate the constant \(k_2\).
 What is this constant also called?

 (e) Lineweaver-Burk plot